-GHS Govans Construction Inc. CSLB # 933243 Signatory to the Northern California Carpenters Union is seeking 100 million that will allow us to leverage state matching funds to commit 200M towards Affordable Housing Development E3 from various investment partners to sign a MOU from architectures, developers, fin-techs, non-profits, community based organizations, sup-contractors, are that will achieve Green House Gas emissions reductions to benefit all California communities, particularly through increasing accessibility to affordable housing, and key destinations via low-carbon transportation resulting in fewer vehicle miles traveled (VMT) through shortened or reduced trip length or mode shift from Single Occupancy Vehicle (SOV) use to transit, bicycling or walking.increasing accessibility to affordable housing, and key destinations via low-carbon transportation resulting in fewer vehicle miles traveled (VMT) through shortened or reduced trip length or mode shift from Single Occupancy Vehicle (SOV) use to transit, bicycling or walking.
+GHS Govans Construction Inc. CSLB # 933243 Signatory to the Northern California Carpenters Union is seeking 10 million that will allow us to leverage state matching funds to commit 20 million towards Affordable Housing Development E3 from various investment partners to sign a MOU from architectures, developers, fin-techs, non-profits, community based organizations, sup-contractors, are that will achieve Green House Gas emissions reductions to benefit all California communities, particularly through increasing accessibility to affordable housing, and key destinations via low-carbon transportation resulting in fewer vehicle miles traveled (VMT) through shortened or reduced trip length or mode shift from Single Occupancy Vehicle (SOV) use to transit, bicycling or walking.increasing accessibility to affordable housing, and key destinations via low-carbon transportation resulting in fewer vehicle miles traveled (VMT) through shortened or reduced trip length or mode shift from Single Occupancy Vehicle (SOV) use to transit, bicycling or walking.

 Click link below to register for AHD Opportunistic Fund access

 Housing Related Infrastructure (HRI)

 Sustainable Transportation Infrastructure (STI)

 Fifty (50) percent of the available funds are set aside for Affordable Housing Developments, and 50 percent of the available funds are set aside for projects benefiting Disadvantaged Communities.

 Note: A single project can address both set-asides above, and are not mutually exclusive.